brianpetro/jsbrains/smart-events/spec.md

 No nested objects in payload values

 ## Bus API
-create_event_bus(opts) -> { on, off, once, emit, handlers }
+create_event_bus() -> { on, off, once, emit }
-Default opts: append_at=true, freeze_payload=true, validate_payload=true
-Clock can be injected via opts.now for deterministic tests
+The bus is configured with opinionated defaults; no runtime options.

 ## Semantics
-emit delivers a frozen shallow copy of the payload
-If append_at is on and payload.at is missing, the bus fills it using now() The bus never overrides an existing payload.at
+emit delivers a frozen shallow copy of the payload When payload.at is missing, the bus fills it with the current ISO timestamp The bus never overrides an existing payload.at
-The bus never coerces or projects class instances; it throws with a helpful suggestion

 ## Signals (escape hatch)
 create_signal_bus() for in-process coordination payloads that may contain instances